-The European standard for UVA protection in sunscreens set by Cosmetics Europe – The Personal Care Association requires sunscreens to have both a critical wavelength of 370 nm and a ratio of UVA protection factor/SPF greater than 1/3.
+The European standard for UVA protection in sunscreens set by Cosmetics Europe requires sunscreens to have both a critical wavelength of 370 nm and a ratio of UVA protection factor to SPF greater than one to three.
 The UVA protection factor is calculated by weighting the absorbance spectrum between 320 to 400 nm with the persistent pigment-darkening action spectra (Cosmetics Europe 2011).

 The FDA Standard for Broad Spectrum Protection

-Starting in mid-December 2012, sunscreens sold and labeled as providing broad-spectrum protection are required to have a critical wavelength of 370 nm (FDA 2011).
+Starting in 2012, sunscreens sold and labeled as providing broad-spectrum protection have been required to have a critical wavelength of 370 nm (FDA 2011).
 The new FDA standards do little to differentiate mediocre from excellent products.
 The standards have been criticized for providing no incentive for improvement (Diffey 2012).

 Absorption of UV light causes many sunscreen active ingredients to undergo chemical reactions or structural changes on the skin.
 In most cases, these ingredients quickly return to their original form to absorb more energy.
 However, ingredients can also degrade and may lose their UV protectiveness.
-A study by Shaath found that seven of 14 common sunscreens in Europe photo-degraded significantly after exposure to UV radiation, specifically UVA (Shaath 1990).
+One study found that seven of 14 common sunscreens in Europe photo-degraded significantly after exposure to UV radiation, specifically UVA radiation (Shaath 1990).

-In certain cases, degradation may produce other chemicals that are toxic to skin and body cells, especially if the sunscreen has been absorbed into the skin (Gasparro 1997), or the reactions can speed up (catalyze) degradation of other ingredients in the sunscreen mixture (Bonda 2005).
+In certain cases, degradation may produce other chemicals that are toxic to skin and body cells, especially if the sunscreen has been absorbed into the skin (Gasparro 1997), or the reactions can speed up – or catalyze – degradation of other ingredients in the sunscreen mixture (Bonda 2005).

-Ideally, EWG would like to have laboratory results of photo-degradation for every active ingredient in every sunscreen product.
+Ideally, EWG would like to have laboratory results of photodegradation for every active ingredient in every sunscreen product.
 However, since this information is not publicly available and such testing is not required of manufacturers, we analyzed a large number of studies from various sources.
-In quantifying these studies, it is difficult to compare results of different studies because of differences in the experimental conditions (solvent versus sunscreen formulation, measurement of light energy, sample preparation).
+In quantifying these studies, it is difficult to compare results because of differences in the experimental conditions, such as solvent versus sunscreen formulation, measurement of light energy and sample preparation.
 Additionally, the degradation rate of an ingredient in a dilute laboratory solvent such as water or ethanol may or may not be representative of the results during consumer use.
 Even results in one sunscreen formulation may not be representative of the results in another because of variations in how active ingredients behave in different environments.